HL7/us-safr/input/pagecontent/index.md

 ### Audience ###
-This guide is intended for a broad range of stakeholders, including:
+This guide is intended for a broad range of interoperability partners, including:

-- **Healthcare Facilities and Jurisdictions:** Hospitals, acute care centers, and jurisdictional health departments responsible for data reporting.
+- **Healthcare Facilities and Jurisdictions:** Hospitals, acute care centers, and other healthcare facilities responsible for data reporting.
-- **Federal Agencies:** CDC, ASTP, ASPR, and other public health entities.
+- **Federal Agencies:** CDC, ASTP/ONC, CMS, ASPR, and other public health entities.
 - **EHR and Hospital System Vendors:** Certified EHR developers and other technology providers.
 - **Standards Development Organizations:** Stakeholders involved in advancing FHIR and other health data standards.
-Public Health Authorities: Decision-makers at local, state, and national levels seeking to improve situational awareness and emergency response.
+- **Public Health Authorities:** Decision-makers at state, tribal, local, territorial, and national levels seeking to improve situational awareness and emergency response.

 ### Design Considerations ###